Seattle Newspaper for the People by the People

 Initiative Measure No. 502 (Marijuana – Supported)

 I support Initiative Measure No. 502 concerning making marijuana more legal.
-I hate the fact that the only real reason the measure is even on the ballot is because tax revenue will be generated off it similar to liquor.
-If it was a free resource then it would not even be considered or presented to the people.
+I hate the fact that the only real reason the measure is even on the ballot is because tax revenue will be generated off of it similar to liquor.
+If it were a free resource, then it would not even be considered or presented to the people.
 The state is only ok with certain initiatives if they are getting their “fair share”.
-Same reason why prostitution will never be legal (unless its highly taxed and regulated).
-That is another topic obviously.
+Same reason why prostitution will never be legal (unless it’s highly taxed and regulated).
+That is another topic, obviously.
+Seattle’s poor leadership is always on the wrong side of history.
+They will support this measure as long as the tax revenue is collected.

-As I do support the initiative I also don’t like the 21 and over legal requirement.
-If you can legally smoke at 18 now then it should be the same with marijuana.
+As I do support the initiative, I also don’t like the 21 and over legal requirement.
+If you can legally smoke at 18 now, then it should be the same with marijuana.
+There is no real argument around this age except it is a bargaining chip for lawmakers to get their tax money.

-Another reason why I support the law is because we’ve spent billions of our tax dollars trying the fight it.
-The courts are filled, lawyers are greedy, and it’s just a bad situation overall.
-For the record I don’t smoke.
+Another reason why I support the law is because we’ve spent billions of our tax dollars trying to fight it.
+The courts are filled, lawyers are greedy, and it’s a bad situation overall.
+Our city waste so much tax money on efforts that don’t matter.
+For the record, I don’t smoke.

-I would have liked to of seen how the this tax revenue would be spent.
-I would feel better knowing that it would all go to support the schools, education, and safety.
+I would have liked to have seen how this tax revenue would be spent.
+I would feel better knowing it would all support the schools, education, and safety.
 My fear, history, and experience tells me it will be another wasted revenue stream abused.
+If they started to collect millions and millions of dollars, Seattle will continue to claim poverty and force more taxes from the people.

 I think supporting Initiative Measure No. 502 is a movement in the right direction.